jcy2704/jcy2704/README.md

   <br>
   <p align="justify">I see you want to know more about me 😁 I will be happy to tell you more. <br>
   <br>
     I am <b>21 years old</b>.
-I graduated from high school 🏫 and pursuing a career in <b>Computer Science</b> at the University of Adelaide.
+I am pursuing a career in <b>Computer Science</b> at the University of Adelaide.
 I have had an interest in coding since 7th grade and had the amazing opportunity to master Web Development from the Microverse Coding Bootcamp throughout the time of quarantine.</p>

    <img height=430 width=320 align="right" src="https://64.media.tumblr.com/04c3c993b26180eb0b3477c0f0266b5c/tumblr_prn11eFHDe1we9f2ro1_500.gifv" alt="gif">